KarlXing/Awesome-Reasoning/README.md

 5. Wang, Duo, Mateja Jamnik, and Pietro Lio (2020).
 Abstract diagrammatic reasoning with multiplex graph networks.
 In International Conference on Learning Representations. [[pdf]](https://openreview.net/forum?id=ByxQB1BKwH)
   **Key Points**: Extract object-level representations and use multiplex graph networks to learn relation embeddings between nodes and for final reasoning.
 The writing is not clear for me though..

+6. Zhuo, T., & Kankanhalli, M. (2020).
+Solving Raven's Progressive Matrices with Neural Networks. arXiv preprint arXiv:2002.01646.  [[pdf]](https://arxiv.org/abs/2002.01646)
+  **Key Points**: Pre-trained resnet and deeper layers could help reduce over-fitting.
+It also provides an unsupervised way to do the training.